endel/quic-zig/docs/JOURNAL.md

 # Netcode Journal and Progress Report

 ## August 2022
+- 13.09: Taking quiche + ring/aead as inspiration for decryption/removing header
+  protection.
+(Noticed that some Rust ring and tokyo maintainers are very young {@briansmith}, which I found it very curious)

+- 12.09: I'm always mesmerized by the quality of quiche's source-code.
+Been looking how they decrypt header, and their code overall looks so clean & simple.
+I need to borrow some of that.

+- 06.09: Trying to decrypt header.

 - 30.08: Having some progress understanding how TLS initial packets are encrypted.
 Made a PR trying to support zig's stage2 compiler for feilich